-We hope you will choose to join us.
+We are poised to take advantage of this moment.
 Already pre-eminent in its fields of study, our School is building on its tradition of excellence in the communication arts and sciences and extending its impact through a set of innovative, cross-disciplinary, and international programs.

 - Our Music Theatre certificate program is well established and highly regarded; and it has reached a new level of excellence now that our American Music Theatre Project is creating opportunities to develop and produce new work.
 We have expanded instruction in voice and dance and we just approved a new module focused on “Creating the Musical.”

 - Students in our Human Communication Science major are well prepared for many different careers in health care as a result of their rigorous interdisciplinary curriculum and opportunities to conduct research in partnership with faculty.
 The Early Research Experience program integrates first year students into research labs, and we just added a new module on “The Communicating Brain.”

 - An exciting group of faculty in Communication Studies and Radio-Television-Film teach students about new media, including interactive arts, interface design, social media, social networks, and media platforms.
 Many students are working with them to develop and evaluate these new methods of communicating.
 Modules on “Digital Media” and “Media and Creative Markets” have created exciting learning communities for students.